stringify-app/stringify-cli/README.md

 ### config
 The `stringify config` command configures the Stringify CLI, this process starts automatically when the CLI is used for the first time.
-Instructions will be provided which lead you trough the steps of obtaining an API-token.
+Instructions will be provided which lead you through the steps of obtaining an API-token.
 This token should be provided to the Stringify CLI in order to communicate with the server.
-You can also use environment variable `STRINGIFY_API_TOKEN` usefull in CI environment.
+Alternatively, you can set the environment variable `STRINGIFY_API_TOKEN` for use in CI environments.

 ### init
 Run `stringify init` in order to initialize a Stringify project in your current working directory.